a couple doing a pregnancy photosession in Slovakia

 As for the destinations themselves, both Madrid and Gran Canaria are pregnant-friendly destinations.

-In Madrid, people were letting me sit down in the full metro and making sure I was comfortable.
-The city itself had maybe a couple of hills, but otherwise, it could be walked without any problems.
-Although, of course, we had just a bit more than a day there altogether.
+In Madrid, people were letting me sit down in the metro and making sure I was comfortable.
+The city is mostly easy to walk.

 As for Gran Canaria, it had a bit more hills and dunes, so keep that in mind if you get tired easily.
 We went on a couple of incredible road trips to see some interesting places, such as Tejeda, Guayadeque, and Aguimes.
 In some of those, I was too tired to walk around, as they were hilly.
 But, on the other hand, I could walk on the dunes of Maspalomas.
 It really depends on how much you can handle.